 Chinese Herbal Medicine

-The individual herbs and herbal formulae used in Traditional Chinese Medicine have been developed over five thousand years of clinical practice.
+The individual herbs and herbal formulae used in Traditional Chinese Medicine (TCM) have been developed over five thousand years of clinical practice.
 That’s a lot of history.
 It was the personal research of the emperor Shen Nong (3737 – 3697 BC) that lead to the first Classic Materia Medica.
 This original work included 360 individual herbs.
 Shen Nong’s research was carried on throughout succeeding generations of researchers and practitioners until the modern era.
 Today’s Chinese Medicine Pharmacopeia includes over 5,000 medicinals which may be animal, plant or mineral products.

 The full range of medicinals are commonly referred to as herbs for simplicity.
 Each of these are classified according to their nature, action, flavour, preparation, dosage, indications and contra-indications.
 The nature of an individual medicinal may be hot, warm, cool or cold.
 Its flavour will be one of the five classic flavours: bitter, acrid, sour, salty and sweet, corresponding to the principle of the Five Phases.
 Medicinals can also be classified by their ability to effect particular Organs.
 Finally, medicinals are often described as having synergistic or antagonistic relationships with other medicinals.

 Up to twenty individual herbs may be blended together to create a single formula with its own unique characteristics and action.
 When constructing a formula, close attention is paid to the manner in which individual herb characteristics will blend with each of the others.
 As such the formula will have an integrated and balanced character of its own.
+The most common herbal formulae have a long history, many of them have been in use for thousands of years.
+However a good herbalist will frequently modify a formula, adding additional ingredients or subtracting others to suit a particular individual.